 The postulate is empirically motivated.
 Nature favors symmetry.
 In the past, every lattice that has shown good quantization performance has also possessed a high degree of symmetry, while on the other hand, the (unrounded) lattices generated by the training algorithm have minimum symmetry (that is, reflection in the origin and nothing else).
+Zamir and Feder [34] show that the optimal lattice quantization noise is white, which means that if a random vector e, uniformly distributed in the optimal Voronoi region, is projected onto an arbitrary line, the obtained random variable has the same variance regardless of the orientation of the line.
+This property certainly supports the notion of symmetric Voronoi regions.
 There is a practical reason to encourage symmetry as well: search time.
-For many lattices, the symmetrical structure has been exploited in the development of very efficient search algorithms [39].
+For many lattices, the symmetrical structure has been exploited in the development of very efficient search algorithms [42].

 In the comparison of lattices, it is important to remember the possibilities of basis change and rotation.
-As discussed in section 1.3, equivalent lattices can have generator matrices that look quite different from each other.
-This effect is due to change of basis and rotation (\mathbf{W} and \mathbf{Q} in (1.17)).
-In the identification of lattices, these two tools are valuable, as the following example will demonstrate.
-The example also illustrates how we employ postulate 1.
+As discussed in Section I-C, equivalent lattices can have generator matrices that look quite different from each other, which is why the identification of a lattice requires some manual efforts.